List of Power Rangers Lost Galaxy characters: Leo Corbett

-Leo Corbett was a stowaway aboard the space colony who wanted to follow his older brother, Mike, to find a new world.
+Leo Corbett is a stowaway aboard the space colony who wanted to follow his older brother, Mike, to find a new world.
 He largely witnesses the discovery of the Quasar Sabers by accident.
 Mike originally draws the Red Quasar Saber but passes it on to Leo before he falls to his apparent death at the bottom of a crevice - this passing allows Leo to become the Red Galaxy Ranger and serve as the team's leader.
 Fittingly for his element (Fire), Leo has shown to be very hot-headed and impulsive at times, although this changes as the series progresses.

 Throughout the series, Leo's arsenal includes: